pujols/OSU_CSE_3521_5521_2020AU/HW_2_Porgramming_Set/HW_2_Programming/Readme.md

 * Please use python3 and write your own solutions from scratch.

-* $$Caution! python and NumPy's indices start from 0.
-That is, to get the first element in a vector, the index is 0 rather than 1.$$
+* **Caution! python and NumPy's indices start from 0.
+That is, to get the first element in a vector, the index is 0 rather than 1.**

 * If you use Windows, we recommend that you run the code in the Windows command line.
 You may use `py -3` instead of `python3` to run the code.